 Now that we have a better understanding of thermals and thunderclouds, let's learn how they contribute making tornados.

-As it approaches the ground, a visible condensation funnel decends from the base of the storm.
-As the funnel decends, the rotation speed increases and it becomes a tornado when it touches the ground and dramatically increases its speed and power as it now feeds on the warmer surface air.
+As it approaches the ground, a visible condensation funnel descends from the base of the storm.
+As the funnel descends, the rotation speed increases and it becomes a tornado when it touches the ground and dramatically increases its speed and power as it now feeds on the warmer surface air.